mbsa-tud/tsad_platform/README.md

 * **Raw Data**: Unprocessed data.

 **NOTE** The data in the `test` folder gets processed with the same parameters as for the `train` data (with the exception if no train data is used).
+For the `Rescale [0, 1]` preprocessing method, the testing data additionally gets limited to the range [-4, 5].
 All channels of multivariate datasets are preprocessed independently.

 #### Data augmentation

-You can choose to further transform your data in various ways by selecting an `Augmentation Mode`.
+You can choose to further transform your data in various ways.
+To do so, proceed as follows:
+1. Select an `Augmentation Mode` from the dropdown menu.
+2. Configure the `Intensity` of the augmentation using the slider.
+3. Check the `Augmented training` checkbox if you also want to augment the training data.

 #### Dataset splitting